kgunadhi/Marketplace/README.md

 # Marketplace

-A Ruby on Rails application that provides as a sleek online marketplace for goods and housing.
+A Ruby on Rails application that provides a sleek online marketplace for goods and housing.